cdk8s-team/cdk8s-awscdk-resolver/README.md

 const stack = new aws.Stack(awsApp, 'aws');

 const bucket = new aws.aws_s3.Bucket(stack, 'Bucket');
-export const bucketName = new aws.CfnOutput(stack, 'BucketName', {
+// export the thing we want to have available for cdk8s applications export const bucketName = new aws.CfnOutput(stack, 'BucketName', {
   value: bucket.bucketName,
 });